devihall/challenge3-passwordgenerator/README.md

-# Paasword Gnenerator-peace of mind!
+# Paasword Generator-peace of mind!

 An applicaton that can be used by  employees with access to sensitive data and want to randomly generate a password that meets certain criteria so they can create a strong password that provides greater security.